dib-lab/khmer/README.md

 * Announcements: http://lists.idyll.org/listinfo/khmer-announce

+You can contact the current maintainers at khmer-project@idyll.org.

 IMPORTANT NOTE:
 ---------------

 khmer is *pre-publication* and *research* software, so please keep in mind that (a) the code may have undiscovered bugs in it, (b) you should cite us, and (c) you should get in touch if you need to cite